Wirebird: The Journal of the Friends of St Helena

 Wirebird: The history journal of the Friends of St Helena is published annually.

 A detailed index of subjects covered since the first edition in 1990 can be read HERE.
 Members will also find they can download and read full copies of every edition by logging into the site with their password and username and then clicking into a download icon.
 Please see our Membership page for details of how to join our Society.

 Articles, notes, and correspondence, including any relevant illustrations, for publication in Wirebird are invited from anyone interested in St Helena and its dependencies, not only from members of the Friends.
 Contributions from Saints themselves are especially welcome.
 All contributions should be in keeping with the aims of the society, which are -

 to provide information about the island of St Helena, including its history, culture, environment and current affairs; and also to provide practical support to the St Helenian community.

-All enquiries should be emailed to the editor, Colin Fox.
+All enquiries should be emailed to the editor, Andrew Pearson.
 Guidance notes for submissions are presented below.

 Most back numbers from No 1, 1990 are available at £3 each (members only, excluding postage - please enquire for prices to non-members).
 Discounts will be given for a run or multiple copies.
 For all purchases, please contact Ian Mathieson.

 The British Library (shelfmark ZK.9.a.9030)